-The VLSI chip in this study has been fabricated in the chip fabrication program of VLSI Design and Education Center (VDEC), the University of Tokyo in collaboration with STARC, e-Shuttle, Inc., and Fujitsu Ltd. The authors appreciate the support of Professor Kichiji Hatanaka and Assistant Professor Keiji Takahisa of Osaka University for the neutron radiation test at RCNP.
+The VLSI chip in this study has been fabricated in the chip fabrication program of VLSI Design and Education Center (VDEC), the University of Tokyo in collaboration with STARC, e-Shuttle, Inc., and Fujitsu Ltd. The authors would like to acknowledge technical advices from Dr. Daisuke Kobayashi of JAXA and Mr. Taiki Uemura of Fujitsu Semiconductor Ltd. The authors appreciate the support of Professor Kichiji Hatanaka and Assistant Professor Keiji Takahisa of Osaka University for the neutron irradiation test at RCNP.